gaphor/gaphor.github.io/_posts/2022-01-18-verify-translations.md

 language: en
 ---

-Gaphor has translations in more than a dozen languages.
-Not all translations are 100%, and in most cases that’s not a problem.
-Thanks to the power of Open Source, everyone can contribute with translations for your project.
+For desktop applications and websites it's good practice to allow users to use them in their native language.
+For Open Source applications everyone can contribute with translations for your project.

-After our latest release we found out, by a user, that one of the translations had an error.
+After a release we found out, by a user, that Gaphor would not start, but only if it was used with a particular language.
+One of the translations had an error.
 “An error?”, I hear you ask, “How is that possible?”

 <!--break-->